djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 ### What does 2.4 mean?

-It does **not** mean that 2.4 events will literally be observed.
+It does not mean that 2.4 events will literally be observed.

 Counts must be integers.

-It means that across many hypothetical repetitions of the process, the average number of events in regions of this size would approach 2.4.
+It means that across many hypothetical repetitions, the average count in regions of this size would approach 2.4.

 For example, observed counts across repeated regions might be